 Paul Mills (1944-1949) Age 83 - Paul died 4th April 2016, from School he joined the National Provident to then become a Manager for the National Westminster Bank.
 He retired to Leigh on Sea.
 Paul kept in touch with Gerald Thompson and Basil (Baz) Staple, meeting each year for a reunion lunch for those that left 1949.

 Bruce Jauncey (1957-1964) Age 69 - Bruce joined form 1A of the Lower School of John Lyon in September 1957 along with Bruce Young and Harvey Chappell.
+From there he became a teacher after training at Goldsmiths College, London and was very dedicated to his work.
+His next step was to work for Stanley Gibbons following in his Father’s footsteps of being an enthusiastic philatelist.
+He stayed there for some time working in the Rare Stamps Department.
+Although his collection covered all countries his main love was China and he became an authority on Chinese stamps.
+Bruce then spent nearly 2 years travelling in France, Greece, Nepal, India and other countries.
+After a while he decided to work as a stamp dealer and use his knowledge.
+When he reached retirement age he chose the lovely village of Straiton as his home.
+He enjoyed village life spending time walking exploring the beautiful countryside helping in the Village Shop, playing badminton and visiting local pubs.
 In November 2015 Bruce had to move into a Nursing Home in his home town in Scotland following a serious stroke.
-A continuing theme throughout Bruce's lifetime was philately.
+The continuing theme throughout Bruce's lifetime was philately.
 At different times of his life, it was his hobby, the business of his employer, and his own self-employed business.
 His particular area of expertise was pre-World War II China, and by his retirement his knowledge was shared only by a very small number of specialists across the country.

 Jack Baron (1940-1945) Age 86 - Three generations of the Baron family attended the School, with Jack's father and then Jack's son, the Baron name has had a long connection, in addition to Connie Baron (Jack's wife) working at the School for several years.